Dearborn, Michigan Therapists

 Dearborn is the 8th-largest city in Michigan, with a population of approximately 94,491 according to U.S. Census data.
 The city is 90.1% white, but 30% of the population is Arab-American or of Arab descent, which makes it a more diverse community than many comparably-sized Midwestern cities.

 Dearborn’s median household income of $48,421 is 18% below the American median income, and approximately 29% of residents are living below the poverty line.
 Census data also shows that 9.4% of Dearborn’s residents under the age of 65 are living with a disability, and 11.4% of residents do not have health insurance.
 Compounding these problems, Wayne County where Dearborn is located is the most food insecure county in Michigan according to the national nonprofit Feeding America.
-At a rate of 22%, this means that roughly 1 of every 5 county residents struggles to access sufficient food on a daily basis.
+At a rate of 22%, this means that roughly 1 of every 5 county residents struggles to access sufficient food daily.
 This combination of financial and health challenges leaves residents at higher risk of chronic problems like depression and anxiety.

 Mental Health Concerns

-According to Michigan Behavioral Risk Factor Survey data for 2016, Michigan faces a number of health problems often linked to mental health challenges.
+According to Michigan Behavioral Risk Factor Survey data for 2016, Michigan faces several health problems often linked to mental health challenges.
 More than 23% of Michigan’s adult population was classified as overweight or obese, 20% of adults are regular smokers, and 23% have been told that they have more than one of diabetes, cardiovascular disease, current asthma, COPD, cancer, arthritis, kidney disease, and/or depression.
 As smoking has been linked to a higher likelihood of drug use or relapse after withdrawal, the high percentage of smokers is a red flag for public health.

-Michigan adolescents report higher levels of depression than the national average, and higher levels of suicidal ideation.
-Additionally, these adolescents have higher rates of substance abuse, and are less likely to see recreational drug use as a problem than their peers nationally.
+Michigan adolescents report higher levels of depression than the national average and higher levels of suicidal ideation.
+Additionally, these adolescents have higher rates of substance abuse and are less likely to see recreational drug use as a problem than their peers nationally.
 This is in line with data for adults showing higher levels of substance abuse and dependence among Michigan adults than the general American population.
 According to the U.S. Department of Health & Human Services reporting system, Michigan has much higher levels of program readmission for substance abuse than the country as a whole, suggesting that a variety of factors beyond treatment affect long-term success.
 In addition to the issues addressed so far, these factors include:

 - Homelessness/Housing Insecurity